Nomadic Massive

 Nomadic Massive is an independent Canadian hip-hop collective based in Montreal.
 The group formed in 2004, and has since performed globally.
 The fundamentalist ensemble consists of multi-instrumentalists and rotates members depending on the song.
 The members include rappers, singers, keyboardists, saxophonists, trumpeters, trombonists, guitarists, bassists, and drummers.

-Some of the group's roster includes Waahlie, Modibo Keita, Meduza Ma'at, Jason "Blackbird" Selman, Butta Beats, Diegal Leger, Tali a.k.a Iam Blackgirl, Lou Piensa, Ali Sepu, and Vox Sambou.
+Some of the group's roster includes Waahli, Modibo Keita, Meduza Ma'at, Jason "Blackbird" Selman, Butta Beats, Diegal Leger, Tali a.k.a Iam Blackgirl, Lou Piensa, Ali Sepu, and Vox Sambou.

 As a multicultural group, Nomadic Massive songs are in English, French, Haitian Creole, Spanish, Swahili, and Arabic.
 In 2024, the band celebrated its 20th anniversary in Montreal.
-Their genre has been described as an Afro-Latin take on hip-hop, and have performed at the Montreal International Genre Jazz Festival for several years.
+Their genre has been described as an Afro-Latin take on hip-hop, and have performed at the Montreal International Jazz Festival for several years.

 History

 Lou Piensa and Vox Sambou met in Winnipeg in 1995 and began making music together in Montreal.
 In 2004, the duo was invited to participate in the Cuban Hip Hop Festival in Havana, Cuba.
 They invited several friends to join them, and Nomadic Massive attended the festival as a seven-person collective.
 After spending two months in Cuba collaborating with local artists, they returned to Montreal to record a mixtape and organize shows to present their experience.
 The group then decided to perform between Montreal and Toronto.

-In 2005, the group released their first EP, "Nomad's Land".
+In 2005, the group released their first EP, Nomad's Land.
 The group continued performing across Canada and returned to Havana in 2006.
 In 2008, they organized a tour in São Paulo, Brazil, producing a new mixtape with local artists.
 In 2009, Outside Music offered them a national distribution deal for their self-titled album.

-In 2012, the group released the mixtape "Supafam", which was distributed digitally and on 300 exclusive cassette tapes.
+In 2012, the group released the mixtape Supafam, which was distributed digitally and on 300 exclusive cassette tapes.

-In 2016, Nomadic Massive launched "The Big Band Theory" on the Coop Les Faux-Monnoyeurs label.
+In 2016, Nomadic Massive launched The Big Band Theory on the Coop Les Faux-Monnoyeurs label.
 The album incorporated elements of soul, jazz, and funk music while addressing political and social justice themes.

-From 2017 to 2019, the band toured Europe twice yearly and recorded the EP "Miwa" (2018) and album "Times" (2019).
+From 2017 to 2019, the band toured Europe twice yearly and recorded the EP Miwa (2018) and album Times (2019).
 They represented Canada at the 2019 Cervantino Festival in Mexico.
 In November 2019, they celebrated their 15th anniversary in Montreal as part of Mundial Montreal.

-In 2022, the band toured internationally, including a week-long project in Paraguay where they recorded "Pocket Full of Lingo".
+In 2022, the band toured internationally, including a week-long project in Paraguay where they recorded Pocket Full of Lingo.
 This was followed by shows in New York and Marseille.
 Their single "Fly Sh*t", filmed in Marseille, was released in July 2023 during their Mexico tour at the Querétaro Experimental Festival.
-In 2024, their EP "Out of Town" was released.
+In 2024, their EP Out of Town was released.